+Year Ended December 31,

-(in thousands) 2020
+(in thousands) 2 2020

 Amortization of leased assets(1) \$ 139

 Interest on lease liabilities(2) 27

 Total \$ 166

 (1) Included in general and administrative expenses in the consolidated statement of operations.

-(2) Included in interest expense in the consolidated statement of operations.
+Included in general and administrative expenses in the consolidated statement of operations Included in interest expense in the consolidated statement of operations.

-The key assumptions used in accounting for leases as of December 31, 2020 were a weighted average remaining lease term of 2.4 years and a weighted average discount rate of 6.0%.
+The key assumptions used in accounting for leases as of December 31, 2020 were a weighted average remaining lease term of 2.4 years and a weighted average discount rate of